arbolitoloco/code_journal/README.md

 18. Carried on building a Random Quote Machine for Free Code Camp.
 JSON issues.
 19. Practised jQuery, learned more on APIs for Random Quote Machine.
 Styled a little with Bootstrap.
 20. Made progress with Random Quote Machine.
 JSON works and parses random quote into div.
 Still needs styling and other implementations.
+21. Still working on Random Quote Machine.
+Get quote is now functional.
+22. Still working on Random Quote Machine.
+Now tweet this quote is functional too.